A model for horizontally restricted random square-tiled surfaces: Background

 For our purpose we will be focused on the case when $F = \CC$.
 It is a well known theorem by Maschke that one can always break up a representation into irreducible representations.
 This allows us to study the irreducible pieces and then recover information about the whole.

 There are a number of important facts about the characters corresponding to irreducible representations. \begin{theorem} Suppose $G$ is a finite group and let $\Irr(G)$ be the set of irreducible characters of $G$.
-Then we have the following facts about characters of $G$: \begin{enumerate} \item The set $\Irr(G)$ is a finite group and its cardinality is equal to the number of conjugacy classes of $G.$ \item If $g, h \in G$ are conjugate, then $\chi(g) = \chi(h)$ for any irreducible character $\chi$. \item (First orthogonality) If $\chi_i$ and $\chi_j$ are irreducible characters of $G.$ Then where $\delta_{ij} = 1$ if $i = j$, and $\delta_{ij} = 0$ otherwise. \item (Second orthogonality) Suppose $g, h \in G$.
+Then we have the following facts about characters of $G$: \begin{enumerate} \item The set $\Irr(G)$ is a finite group (under composition) and its cardinality is equal to the number of conjugacy classes of $G.$ \item If $g, h \in G$ are conjugate, then $\chi(g) = \chi(h)$ for any irreducible character $\chi$.
+In other words, irreducible characters are $\textbf{class functions}$. \item (First orthogonality) If $\chi_i$ and $\chi_j$ are irreducible characters of $G.$ Then where $\delta_{ij} = 1$ if $i = j$, and $\delta_{ij} = 0$ otherwise. \item (Second orthogonality) Suppose $g, h \in G$.
 Then where $|\mathcal{K}_g|$ is the size of the conjugacy class of $g.$ \end{enumerate} \end{theorem}

-Additionally, we need the following lemma (Lemma 2.24 of \cite{Isaacs}) which sets up the class function:
+Additionally, we need the following lemma (Lemma 2.25 of \cite{Isaacs}) which severely restricts the form of commuting representations: